tmthyln/iris/README.md

 4. Set up R2 buckets for prod and preview.
 5. Adding D1 and R2 bindings to Pages Functions.
 6. Set up Cloudflare Zero Trust protection to gateway access to the webapp (optional).
+7. Visit the site for the first time.
+8. Deploy the updater worker and bind the D1 databases and R2 buckets.

 ## Pricing

-The cost for hosting the code and data is lower than I originally projected.
+The cost for hosting the code and data is lower than I originally guessed.
 There are multiple Cloudflare services used with pricing models:
 - D1 (currently in beta)
 - R2 bucket storage